 And less so…

 X’tan Ha Resort – Now we are heading farther north…7 miles north of the bridge over “the river” – or cut in the island.
-The road now extends all the way up to the resort (not all paved but most in very good shape) and they have not only a great beach but a funky little over the water bar.
-It’s a fun place to stop.
+The road now extends all the way up to the resort (not all paved but as of recently, most in good shape)

 My friend Adam auditioning for the Belikin calendar.